-  By now you have probably heard that Google, Facebook, Instagram, YouTube, and Twitter are all blocked by China’s firewalls.
+To begin with, you have probably heard that Google, Facebook, Instagram, YouTube, and Twitter are all blocked by China’s firewalls.
 That means that China has had to create its own alternatives to satisfy the need for online platforms and social networks.

 Which platforms are used in China?

-China has hundreds of social media, networking, and commerce platforms available on the internet and mobile platforms.
+So, China has hundreds of social media, networking, and commerce platforms available on the internet and mobile platforms.
 Furthermore, the most recent statistics show that of all the mainland internet users, a whopping 98% are mobile users.

-This data suggests two things.
+In fact, this data suggests two things.
 The first is that Chinese users seek applications and sites that ease the convenience of daily life.
 The second is that businesses (both Chinese and foreign) have a lot of potential for success if they establish themselves on the right platform.
 So without further ado…

 Here are the Chinese Social Media Platforms You Should Know About: